Contacts by Type of Question

 rebudgeting is allowed as long as the scope of the project remains the same.
 In

 Unobligated balances may be carried over for certain activities but not for others.
-And under certain circumstances, a grantee may request a no-cost extension of the final budget period.
-For many of these situations, the notice of award contains instructions on what is or is not allowed.
+And under certain circumstances, a grantee may extend the end date of the final budget period.
+For many of these situations, the Notice of Award contains instructions on what is or is not allowed.

 NIH Grants Policy Statement.

-report on yearly progress as instructed in the notice of award.
+report on annual or interim progress as instructed in the Notice of Award.
 NIGMS program and grants management staff review these reports to assess how well a project is progressing and whether the grantee is being fiscally responsible.
+Reporting requirements specific to the new NIH Data Management and Sharing Policy can be found on the NIH Scientific Data Sharing website.

 When a grant reaches the end of its project period, a